-- High Speed Steel Bits – Harder than steel blades and will stay shaper slightly longer.
+- High-Speed Steel Bits – Harder than steel blades and will stay sharper slightly longer.

-- Carbide Tipped – More expensive than the previous bits but will stay shaper longer than any of them.
+- Carbide Tipped – More expensive than the previous bits but will stay sharper longer than any of them.

 - Cobalt Bits – Extremely hard and great for applications with heat build up because it dissipates the heat.
 Good for Stainless Steel and other metals.

-- When you drill concrete, brick, slate or plaster use masonry bits at low speeds.
+- When drilling concrete, brick, slate or plaster use masonry bits at low speeds.